 On 20 September 2018, W.A.G.E.
 (Working Artists and the Greater Economy), an artist-initiated activist organization based in New York City, launched WAGENCY.
 Countering unpaid work in the arts, the WAGENCY platform gives artists digital tools to request payment for their contributions to US nonprofit galleries and museums - from a solo exhibition to an artist’s talk.
 “W.A.G.E. is not an artwork,” W.A.G.E. insisted when it announced WAGENCY.
 This refusal to be misclassified as an art project highlights W.A.G.E.’s activist intentions: to transform prevailing institutional practices through collective action.
-This chapter does not approach W.A.G.E. as an art project, or limit its distinction to have devised a fee calculator for example.
-Instead, W.A.G.E. is positioned as an alternative worker organization - albeit one whose strategies are shaped by the specific conditions of the art field, the economic habits of which W.A.G.E. has worked for more than a decade to reform.
+This chapter positions W.A.G.E. as an alternative worker organization - albeit one whose strategies are shaped by the specific conditions of the art field, the economic habits of which W.A.G.E. has worked for more than a decade to reform.